-5. Basis for the conversion of assets and liabilities denominated in foreign currencies into Japanese Yen
+5. Basis for the conversion of foreign currency transactions

-Assets and liabilities denominated in foreign currencies are translated into Japanese Yen at the balance sheet date.
-The foreign exchange gains and losses from translation are recognized in the income statement.
+All short-term and long-term monetary receivables and payables denominated in foreign currencies are translated into Japanese Yen at the exchange rate at the balance sheet date.
+The foreign exchange gains and losses from translation are recognized in the statement of income.

-6. Methods of providing important allowances (i) Allowance for doubtful receivables
+6. Methods of providing important allowances (i) Allowance for doubtful accounts financial position of borrowers.